abinczyk/GSTPhotoBooth/README.md

-A starter template for those who want to use the famous javascript 3D game engine babylonjs with typescript and webpack.
+A photobooth for my wedding in august 2019 made with the famous javascript 3D game engine babylonjs with typescript and webpack.

 ## How to Start? ##